- Sphere Engine overview

 Stage scripts

-A stage is usually defined in a form of a bash script.
+A stage is usually defined in a form of a Python or a Bash script.
 Such scripts are placed among project files and provided in the project configuration (see scenarios.scenario.stages.stage).
+They are implementing

-stages without complex logic behind (e.g. a shell command mvn test
+without complex logic behind (e.g., a shell command mvn test

 for the evaluation stage).

-From now on, we assume that the execution stage is defined as a bash script.
+From now on, we assume that the run stage is defined as a bash script.
 Now, we will discuss the requirements and rules for stage scripts.

 Common rules and requirements